the-oob/articles-of-organization/bylaws.md

 # Values
 *The things we believe in, copied from the wiki pages*
 # Board
-*How many people are on the board?*
+*How many people are on the board?
+Since the Board is the legal-interface portion of the Out of Band, do we want the Board to consist of the Officers?
+(If the officers, just the officers?)*
 ## Powers of the Board
 The board may exercise all corporate powers of this corporation.
 ## Qualifications of the Board